-Under most current network models, including the current implementation of the Internet, users are typically charged based on the amount of time they are connected to specific resources on the network.
-Thus, the current system of background does not increase the cost to the user, as transmission occurs in background mode while the user is already connected to the network Service Provider 701.
+Under most current network models, including the current 45 implementation of the Internet, users are typically charged based on the amount of time they are connected to specific resources on the network.
+Thus, the current system of downloading advertisements and other information in the background does not increase the cost to the user, as transmission occurs in background mode while the user is already connected to the network Service Provider 701.
 Future implementations of these networks, however, may charge users based on the amount of information, or number of network "packets" or other units of data, the user has received.
 On such networks, the system should be able to track the amount of information transmitted, such as by counting the number advertisements, advertisement resources, or network packets (also known as "datagrams"), frames, segments or other units of network data containing advertisements.
-The Network Service Provider 701 may use this information to charge the system generated transmissions to the advertisers rather than the users.
-The Advertisement System Server 600, and most preferably the Network Job 725, will be responsible for tracking the amount of information transmitted by the system.
+The Network Service Provider 701 may use 60 this information to charge the system generated transmissions to the advertisers rather than the users.
+The Advertisement System Server 600, and most preferably the Network Job 725, will be responsible for tracking the amount of tion has been collected it also will be uploaded when the 65 information transmitted by the system.
 Alternatively, the TCP/IP Polite Agent 280 or other software process on the Local Computer 500 will track this information.

-The Server Database 730 contains the system information, including: the Advertisements 50 or other informational content; listings of users; listings of advertisers; listings of network service providers; billing information; audit logs and statistics.
+The Server Database 730 contains the system information, including: the Advertisements 50 or other informational content; listings of users; listings of advertisers listings of network service providers; billing information; 5 audit logs and statistics.
 The Server Database 730 also maintains information on active connections and their activity.
-The Server Database 730 is accessed through the Database Abstraction 740 interface which provides a layer of interface for all modules on the Advertising System Server
+The Server Database 730 is accessed through the Database Abstraction 740 interface which provides a layer of interface for all modules on the Advertising System Server 10 700

-In addition to providing Advertisements 50 and other informational content to local computers, the Advertising System Server 600 also provides various management 10 (through the use of the keyboard, mouse, pointing device or services, such as billing information, viewing and gathering statistics on feedback information, and advertisement display audit-logs which may be sorted according to various filters such as advertiser or advertising category.
-The Advertising System Server 700 includes various other software administration tools for maintaining the system, including: a Database Feeder 754 for modifying the Server Database 730; Monitoring Tools 752 for viewing the activity of the system; Configuration Tools 751 for modifying the behavior of the system; and Reporting Tools 753 for creating reports 20 concerning the system.
+In addition to providing Advertisements 50 and other informational content to local computers, the Advertising System Server 600 also provides various management services, such as billing information, viewing and gathering 15 statistics on feedback information, and advertisement display audit-logs which may be sorted according to various filters such as advertiser or advertising category.
+The Advertising System Server 700 includes various other software administration tools for maintaining the system, including: a 20 Database Feeder 754 for modifying the Server Database 730; Monitoring Tools 752 for viewing the activity of the system; Configuration Tools 751 for modifying the behavior of the system; and Reporting Tools 753 for creating reports concerning the system.